-- O1) Encourage Compost businesses to continue and aid in siting new compost operations and production. - O2) Continue brush disposal and yard waste diversion in the Chelan County, and continue collection in Wenatchee, Leavenworth, Chelan, Entiat and Cashmere. - O3) Continue to support Backyard Composting. - O4) Explore options and partnerships for septage disposal, biosolids, and fruit land application. - O5) Continue and promote curbside collection of yard waste, organics, and food waste collection in quarantine area.
+- O1) Encourage private compost businesses to continue, expand, and develop new operations and compost facilities. - O2) Continue brush disposal and yard waste diversion in the Chelan County, and continue collection in Wenatchee, Leavenworth, Chelan, Entiat and Dryden. - O3) Continue to support Backyard Composting. - O4) Explore options and partnerships for septage disposal, biosolids, and fruit land application. - O5) Continue and promote curbside collection of yard waste, organics, and food waste collection in the quarantine area.
 Expand screening efforts with education and provide options for green waste in quarantine areas of the County. - O6) Explore diversion of organics throughout the county, including clean lumber from construction and demolition waste, forested slag for bio-char. - O7) Support procuring compost material developed in local areas.

-Counties and Cities with populations over 25,0000 are required to procure compost, with first attainment from locally produced compost.
-A County Compost procurement Resolution will be adopted by January 2023.
+Counties and Cities with populations over 25,000 are required to procure compost, with first attainment from locally produced compost.
+A County Compost Procurement Resolution was adopted in January 2023.